Recovery Trip Report

 An (Ongoing) Recovery Trip Report for a Torn ACL + Meniscus

 In August 2020, after a pretty amazing summer of climbing, I tore my ACL and meniscus in my right knee, while descending from a climb in Rocky Mountain National Park.
 The injury was bad enough and the terrain rugged enough that I had to be helicopter evacuated off the mountain.
 A couple of weeks later I got surgery to repair my ACL and meniscus.
+Due to combination of a skilled surgeon and my dedication to physio, less than 4 months from surgery I was (carefully) climbing multipitch routes and hiking with a heavy pack, and back to full action by the time the alpine climbing season came.
 This page documents the recovery process.

 (copy/pasted from my Goldfinger trip report)